siti2405/hello-world/README.md

-# hello-world
+# About Me

-I am learning something new.
+I am Siti Nurizzah
-I am not a techy
+I am not techy